frnhr/array_merge/README.md

 The result will still be a generator, of course, and if used correctly, can be memory-efficient (e.g. if not cast to list with `list(resulting_generator)`).

+# 2?
+3?
+No `six`?

+No need for `six`, this is very simple code and runs in python 2 and 3.
+Tested on 2.7.11 and 3.4.4.